-For most parents it’s normal to protect kids from subjects they feel are too complex for them and sometimes even more so with their daughters.
-When kids ask questions about how much money we make, and why we can’t buy them that new toy, it feels personal, and our instinct is to distract them with something and change the subject.
+For most parents it’s normal to want to protect their kids (and especially their daughters) from things they feel are too complex.
+When kids ask questions about how much money we make, and why we can’t buy them that new toy, it feels personal.
+And, our instinct is to distract them with something and change the subject.
 That’s what we should be doing, right?

 If you avoid introducing money concepts to her because you think she won’t understand them, think again.
-Developmentally, from ages 5-6, your daughter’s attention span is increasing; she’s starting to understand concepts such as time, learning the importance of rules, and gaining new skills every day to help her become more self-sufficient.
-More importantly, she’s eager to explore and learn, which makes it a perfect time to introduce the basics of the topics that are relevant and appropriate for her age.
+Developmentally, from ages 5-6, your daughter’s attention span is increasing.
+She’s starting to understand concepts such as time and learning the importance of rules.
+She is also gaining new skills every day to help her become more self-sufficient.
+More importantly, she’s eager to explore and learn.
+Therefore, it is a perfect time to introduce the basics of the topics that are relevant and appropriate for her age.

-It’s great news that she is capable of learning such concepts early, but even better news is that she wants to!
-A 2013 Girl Scout Research Institute report found that 90% of girls between 8-17 think it is important for them to learn how to manage money and 87% believe that it’s important to set financial goals.
+It’s great news that she is capable of learning such concepts early.
+But even better news is that she wants to!
+A 2013 Girl Scout report found 90% of girls 8-17 think it’s important to learn how to manage money.
+And 87% believe that it’s important to set financial goals.

-2) It instills a different kind of confidence… and it saves you money
+It instills a different kind of confidence, and, it save you money.

 “Only 20% of women feel well prepared to make wise financial decisions”

-Girls’ financial insecurity is a largely ignored topic throughout their childhood and teenage years as a result of us not realizing how much our daughters encounter money and finance-related subjects every day, from overhearing you talk about it with your spouse, to the never-ending sales and offers that surround us.
+Financial insecurity is a largely ignored topic throughout girls’ childhood and teenage years.
+That is a result of us not realizing how much our daughters encounter money and finance-related subjects every day: from overhearing you talk about it with your spouse, to the never-ending sales and offers that surround us.

-By exposing our daughters to the subject from an early age, and by continuing and expanding on the conversation, not only are we nurturing her financial confidence by equipping her with the knowledge and skillset needed, we are also instilling other important habits that her future self will thank you for.
-And, it doesn’t hurt if she saves you some money along the way by becoming savvier around her own saving and spending decisions.
+By exposing our daughters to the subject from an early age, and continuing and expanding on the conversation, we are nurturing her financial confidence by equipping her with the knowledge and skillset needed.
+We are also instilling other important habits that her future self will thank you for.
+And, it doesn’t hurt if she saves you some money by becoming savvier around her own saving and spending decisions.

-To add to the stress, today a gender-based wage gap still exists, with women being paid less than men for the same jobs.
-This becomes more challenging over the long-term, since women spend less time in the workforce to raise kids, and because women are blessed to outlive men by an average of 7 years, they have to work so much harder to save for retirement.
+To add to the stress, today a gender-based wage gap still exists.
+Women are being paid less than men for the same jobs.
+This becomes more challenging over the long-term, since women spend less time in the workforce to raise kids, and they outlive men by an average of 7 years.
+Which means they have to work so much harder to save for retirement.

 Sure, it seems like a lifetime away before your daughter enters her adult life, but nothing but good can come out giving her a head start with early financial awareness.